-The Chancellor Philip Hammond presented the 2018 on 29 October.
+The Chancellor Philip Hammond presented the 2018 Budget on 29 October.
 The Finance (No.3) Bill 2017-19 was published on 7 November, and the Bill's Second Reading was on 12 November.
 It completed its consideration in the House of Commons on 8 January 2019.

 Each year the Chancellor of the Exchequer presents the Budget, which contains all the tax measures for the year ahead.
 Traditionally the Budget has been in March, prior to the start of the tax year on 6 April.
 The statutory provisions to give effect to these tax measures are set out in a single Bill: the annual Finance Bill.